Chapter 11: Unnamed, unknown and less known prophets

 “Moreover David and the captains of the host separated to the service of the sons of Asaph, and of Heman, and of Jeduthun, who should prophesy with harps, with psalteries, and with cymbals: and the number of the workmen according to their service was:”

 What is remarkable in this unusual text to do with commissioning those for the service of worshipping the Lord, is the link between prophecy and music, something we have already seen in the ministries of Miriam and Elisha.
-In the verses that followed there would seem to be a number of musical prophets.
+In the verses that followed, there would seem to have been several musical prophets.

 2 Chronicles 9:29

 “Now the rest of the acts of Solomon, first and last, are they not written in the book of Nathan the prophet, and in the prophecy of Ahijah the Shilonite, and in the visions of Iddo the seer against Jeroboam the son of Nebat?”

 “Now the acts of Rehoboam, first and last, are they not written in the book of Shemaiah the prophet, and of Iddo the seer concerning genealogies?
 And there were wars between Rehoboam and Jeroboam continually.”

 The only thing we know about Iddo from the Bible account is that he was a seer (another name for a prophet), he had visions and he recorded genealogies.

 “And the Spirit of God came upon Azariah the son of Oded:”